List of Sam Houston State Bearkats football seasons

 This is a list of seasons completed by the Sam Houston Bearkats football team.
 The Bearkats compete in the NCAA Division I Football Bowl Subdivision (FBS) as a member of Conference USA.
 Sam Houston's first football team was fielded in 1912.
 The team plays its home games at the 12,593-seat Bowers Stadium in Huntsville, Texas.

 Sam Houston has two national championships in their history, the first coming in 1964 as a member of the NAIA.
 The most recent title was in the 2021 spring season when Sam Houston defeated South Dakota State 23–21 in the NCAA Division I FCS national championship game.

-The head coach of the Bearkats is K. C. Keeler, who has led the team since 2014.
-Keeler guided the Bearkats to six postseason appearances and is the all-time winningest head coach in FCS playoff history.
+The head coach of the Bearkats is Phil Longo, who has led the team since 2025.
 The Bearkats were members of FCS (formerly I-AA) from 1984 to 2022, before moving up to join the FBS in 2023.